Joey Gallo Player Props: Twins vs. Guardians

 Joey Gallo At The Plate

-- In six games this year (27.3%), Gallo has picked up an RBI, and in four of those games (18.2%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- Gallo has had an RBI in six games this year (26.1%), including four multi-RBI outings (17.4%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.